Bruno Dyck Research and Writing

 Dyck, B., Walker, K., & Caza, A. (2019).
 "Antecedents of sustainable organizing: A look at

-the relationship between organizational culture and the triple bottom line
+the relationship between organizational culture and the triple bottom line."
+Journal of

 Cleaner Production, 231: 1235-1247.